Academic futures

 Contact

-If you would like further information on the scholarship and the support programme it provides you can contact Myroslava Hartmond in the Refugee Studies Centre.
+If you would like further information on the scholarship and the support programme it provides you can contact the Oxford Sanctuary Community via [email protected].

 Care-Experienced Academic Futures

-The Care-Experienced Academic Futures scholarships will offer financial support to students who have experienced being in care in the UK to pursue graduate study at Oxford.
-The University is piloting this exciting new programme for eligible candidates applying to graduate courses for 2023 entry.
+The Care-Experienced Academic Futures Scholarships offer financial support to pursue graduate study at Oxford to students who have experienced being in care in the UK to pursue graduate study at Oxford.

 - living with friends or relatives in kinship care – either through a formal arrangement (such as a Special Guardianship order) or an informal arrangement, without local authority support.